 Is it a charitable (i.e., Catholic) method of interpretation?

-I would like to hear from you, as I fear I would not be charitable if I continue writing.
+I would like to hear from you, as I am rather confounded at the path of logic.